Saemi-H/nextjs-course/README.md

 1. StaticProps : fetching in build in time (fastest)
 2. Server : fetching when we want (less faster than static)
 3. staticPath: combinatiton of static props and serversideprops

+#For SEO
+- Add Description & title in Head